 The Ten Boom family of Haarlem, Netherlands, hid, fed, and cared for Jews during World War 2 in their home above their father’s watchmaker shop.
-Eventually, the entire family was arrested and sent to concentration camps.
-Only Corrie ten Boom survived.
+Eventually, the entire family was arrested and sent to concentration camps, where many of them died.

-Their story is chronicled in Corrie’s best-selling book, The Hiding Place.
+Their story is chronicled in Corrie ten Boom’s best-selling book, The Hiding Place.

-The below is excerpted from I Stand at the Door and Knock: Meditations by the Author of The Hiding Place, a collection of 40 never-before-published messages from Corrie.* Her spiritual insights and vivid illustrations remain timeless and relevant for our times and for how they address the spiritual condition of man.
+The below is excerpted from I Stand at the Door and Knock: Meditations by the Author of The Hiding Place, a collection of 40 never-before-published messages from Corrie ten Boom.* Her spiritual insights and vivid illustrations remain timeless and relevant for our times and for how they address the spiritual condition of man.

 We offer it as a way to remember the survivors and victims of the Holocaust, as well as those who risked their lives to protect their Jewish neighbors.

 By Corrie ten Boom